View Donald Rowles's Obituary on www.theprogressnews.com and share memories

 Born May 5, 1936 in Curwensville, he was the son of Ruth Ellen (Harmic) Brown.

-In October of 1962, he wed the former Bernadene A. Wingard, who survives along with three children: Donald Rowles of Rockton, Rhonda Kyler and husband Travis, and Beth Myers and husband Tim, both of Morrisdale.
+In October of 1962, he wed the former Bernadene A. Winger, who survives along with three children: Donald Bennett of Rockton and Rhonda Kyler and husband Travis and Beth Myers and husband Tim, both of Morrisdale.

 He was preceded in death by his mother and stepfather, James Brown.

-Funeral services for Donald Lee Rowles will be held at the Chester C. Chidboy Funeral Home, Inc., Clearfield, on Saturday, Feb.
-8, 2020 at 1 p.m., with Pastor Ellen Lady, officiating.
+Funeral services for Donald Lee Rowles will be held at the Chester C. Chidboy Funeral Home, Inc. or Clearfield on Saturday, Feb.
+8, 2020 at 1 p.m. with Pastor Ellen Lady officiating.

 Friends will be received at the funeral home on Saturday from 11 a.m. until time of services at 1 p.m.